gillfimj/coHEsion2022/docs/install-docker-desktop.doc.md

 ---
 # Setting up Docker Desktop on Windows

-Before installing Docker Desktop on Windows, we'll need to install the Windows Subsystem for Linux 2.
-This will create a Ubuntu Linux environment from which we we'll interact with Docker once it is installed.
+Before installing Docker Desktop on Windows, we will need to install the Windows Subsystem for Linux 2.
+This will create a Ubuntu Linux environment from which we will interact with Docker once it is installed.
 Before proceeding, make sure you have Administrative rights on the machine where these installations will occur.
 Windows 11 was used as the basis for these illustrations, however, Windows 10 can also be used.
+However, Windows 10 has been known to cause issues with the need to run/install Hyper-V which can cause conflicts with other virtualization software like VirtualBox.

 ## Install Windows Subsystem for Linux 2 (WSL2)